shaonianruntu/MCS51-MCU-Projects/README.md

-# Projects based on MCS 51
+# Projects based on MCS51 MCU

 The compiler used in this project is keil 4.